A Page of Worlds — A Poster Archive

 Russian avant‑garde artists' contemplations on byt, on different ways of changing it, and particularly Dziga Vertov's call for "a precise study of movement" and for reorganizing the movements of everyday objects "as a rhythmical whole" according to their "internal rhythm," inspired me to create my own project The Rhythm of Byt.

-Couple Couple is an app that applies game theory to help partners explore strategies for navigating decisions together.
+Compass is an app that applies game theory to help partners (any kind) communicate with each other.
+GitHub Repo: https://github.com/noah-c/Compass.